-Most of the time, Dyspnea (trouble breathing or shortness of breath) is a symptom of an underlying condition, such as heart disease or asthma.
-If you experience shortness of breath please see NYC cardiologist, Dr. Ghalchi of Manhattan Cardiovascular Associates or a heart doctor immediately.
+Most of the time, Dyspnea (trouble breathing or shortness of breath) is a symptom of an underlying cardiac condition, such as heart disease or asthma.
+If you experience shortness of breath please see NYC cardiologist, Dr. Ghalchi of Manhattan Cardiovascular Associates in New York a heart doctor immediately.
 Do not dismiss it as something you ate or just because you climbed the stairs.
+Our diagnostic cardiology NYC center is equipped with latest technologies to produce the most accurate diagnosis.

 Dyspnea is the clinical name for shortness of breath or labored breathing.
 When you have trouble breathing, it typically stems from either heart or lung issues.
 It can be painful as you struggle to catch your breath.

-If your dyspnea is severe, seek medical attention from cardiovascular doctor immediately.
-To make an accurate diagnosis, your heart doctor may ask you two things:
+To make an accurate Dyspnea diagnosis, your heart doctor may ask you two things:

 - When the trouble, difficulty breathing started, were you at rest, exercising, or doing some other activity?